the-write-one/Git_Tutorial/README.md

 ## Logging into GitHub

-GitHub is a web application and online repository for using the version control system called Git.
+GitHub is a web application and online repository based on the Git version control system.
 The GitHub web application allow browsing existing repositories, and performing certain maintanence tasks in the browser, such as creating a new repository, cloning existing repositories, making simple file changes, etc.